MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/wdatp-integration.md

   ![WD ATP report](./media/win10-dashboard-report.png)
 4. You can see that across the top, the number of discovered machines was added after the integration.
 5. Click the **Machines** tab.
-6. You can drill down into each machine listed, and use the tabs to view the investigation data, and find correlations between the machines and the users, IP addresses and apps that were involved in incidents:
+6. You can drill down into each machine listed, and use the tabs to view the investigation data, and find correlations between the machines and the users, IP addresses, and apps that were involved in incidents:
    - **Overview**
       - Transactions: provides you with information about the number of transactions that took place on the machine over the selected period of time.
       - Total traffic: provides you with information about the total amount of traffic (in MB) over the selected period of time.